-I. Summary Procedure
+J. Summary Procedure

-A student may admit that he/she has committed a violation of the Code and request that the Associate Dean for Academic Affairs impose sanctions.
-In such event, the Associate Dean for Academic Affairs may impose any sanction provided for in Section J below, except Suspension for Longer than One Semester and Expulsion.
-The student's consent to this Summary Procedure shall be deemed to also include consent that the results may be published but without identifying the student.
+A student may admit that he/she has committed a violation of the Code and request that the Associate Dean for Students impose sanctions.
+In such event, the Associate Dean for Students may impose any sanction provided for in Section J below, except Suspension for Longer than One Semester and Expulsion.
+The student's consent to this Summary Procedure shall be deemed also to include consent that the results may be published but without identifying the student.